markproy/bird-classification-workshop/docs/troubleshooting.md

 # Troubleshooting

+### Device status will not move on from 'Deployment in progress'

+If your device never moves to a `Device status` of online, and instead seems to be stuck on `Deployment in progress`, first be sure to click the refresh button on your web browser, as that status does not always update on its own.
+If you are still stuck on `Deployment in progress`, de-register the device, and restart the registration steps.

+### Update is available

+If your device shows a status of `Update is available`, scroll down and click on `Update` to get the latest set of software updates for the DeepLens.
+You will need to wait several minutes for this process to complete.

 ### Project successfully deployed, but top light never turns on

 Be sure you have waited at least a minute after the successful deployment to give it a chance to run.